MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ## Setting Up API Access Clients

-**Using a service account**

-You can also create a [Google service account](https://developers.google.com/accounts/docs/OAuth2ServiceAccount) to access the API from a build server without providing your personal user credentials:
+One of the added benefits of creating a [Google service account](https://developers.google.com/accounts/docs/OAuth2ServiceAccount) is access to the API from a build server without providing your personal user credentials, below is a step-by-step guide on how to set up Google service account:

 Go to the [Google API Access page](https://play.google.com/apps/publish/#ApiAccessPlace) on the Google Play Console.